colah/colah-essays/Romance/RamblingThoughts.md

 * Lots of partners are subtly mean and coercive to each other.
 * A lot of relationships don't seem to be between equals and have power dynamics.
 (I don't really understand being attracted to someone you don't consider your equal?)
+  * On the other hand, some people enjoy that -- the extreme example being consensual BDSM relationships -- and I'm not trying to be judgmental.
+  * I think I'm talking about something subtler...
 * Some studies have found rather negative correlations age-disparity and relationship outcomes for the younger party -- the one I'm thinking of was either more than 5 or 7 years.
 "You aren't a lottery ticket" and all that applies, but...

 Rambles